jjelliott/quake-one-click/README.md

 Download the Windows package and extract it to the desired location.

 Run the binary (`quake-one-click.exe`) and set up the configuration via menu.
-You must install the handler and set the quake paths.
+You must install the handler and set the :quake paths.

 If you move `quake-one-click.exe` you _must_ re-run the handler installation.